Before studying Digital Business & Software Engineering

 Interview

-• Successful completion of a relevant vocational secondary school
+• school-leaving certificate from a relevant vocational secondary school

-• Successful completion of a dual-education program in a relevant vocational field
+• completion of a dual education course with a relevant apprenticeship

 In just two steps to your desired study program at MCI: